Weym/digital-garden/posts/how-to-take-notes.md

 ![A desk with scattered notes connected by threads, illustrating the Zettelkasten concept](images/zettelkasten.jpg)

-*Writen with AI to use as an example
+**Writen with AI to use as an example.** But if you are reading this, actually read and search about it.
+Zettelkasten is great.

 Do you ever read an insightful non-fiction book, highlight half the pages, and then six months later realize you remember almost nothing of substance?